maniaplanet/documentation/maniascript/tuto/your-first-script.md

     foreach (Event, PendingEvents) {
 ```

 We look in each event happening during the round.
-When an event is trigered, according what we want to do, we do some treatments (only a very few events are listed below, the basic ones).
+When an event is triggered, according what we want to do, we do some treatments (only a very few events are listed below, the basic ones).

 ```c++
     	// ---------------------------------- //